Skip to content

 By Yaron, CEO & Co-founder, Cordum

-Previously at CyberArk and Fireblocks, building identity and access management infrastructure.
+Decade of experience building identity and access management infrastructure at enterprise scale.
 Now building the governance layer for autonomous AI agents.

 Pass the four questions test